Key Takeaways:

 5. Use Your Brand

-Consistent use also strengthens your brand’s recognition and association with your products or services, reinforcing your claim to the brand elements.
+Consistent use strengthens your brand’s recognition and its association with your products or services, reinforcing your legal claim to these brand elements.

 6. Secure Your Online Presence